edgfowler/versioneer/README.md

 A dart app to incremenent the build number of a version line in a specified file.<br/>
 Works only for Flutter/Dart version number pattern: major.minor.patch+build<br/>
-Only increments the build, the rest is under manual control; ie, mod your pubspec when you are doing a release.
+Only increments the build, the rest is under manual control;<br/>
+ie, mod your pubspec when you are doing a release.

 Runs as a shell scripted git pre-commit hook.